imuchnik/memdb/README.md

  ## Available Functions:
 - SET [name] [value] : -- Sets the name in the database to the given value
 - GET [name] :
 Prints the value for the given name.
-If the value is not in the database, prints N​ ULL
+If the value is not in the database, prints NULL
 - DELETE [name] :
 Deletes the value from the database
 - COUNT [value] :